Building the System That Builds the Product

 • PR creation and management workflows

-Each of these isn't just a one-off script.
-It's part of a cohesive system that understands your application and how to work with it effectively.
+None of these is a one-off script.
+Each is part of a cohesive system that understands your application and knows how to work with it.

 • Small teams can do what large teams used to do

-• Individual contributors can manage entire product areas
+• Individual contributors can run entire product areas

-• Iteration speed increases by orders of magnitude
+• Iteration speed jumps by orders of magnitude

 You're not replacing developers.
 You're multiplying their impact.